FAQ (for Secondary Schools)

 First and Second Rounds of the Programme

-A17: As the first round of the programme will end in the 2022/23 school year, schools shall submit their applications on or before 30 June 2023.
+A: As the first round of the programme will end in the 2022/23 school year, schools shall submit their applications on or before 30 June 2023.

-A18: No. Under the new round of the programme, each publicly-funded school will be eligible for a maximum subsidy of up to $1 million.
+A: No. Under the new round of the programme, each publicly-funded school will be eligible for a maximum subsidy of up to $1 million.

-A20: Since the Government proposed to extend the “IT Innovation Lab in Secondary Schools” programme for three school years, the maintenance period of the IT equipment procured under the first round of the programme can be extended to 31 August 2026 or earlier on condition that these equipment will be re-used in the extra-curricular activities held by the schools under the new round of the programme.
+A: Since the Government proposed to extend the “IT Innovation Lab in Secondary Schools” programme for three school years, the maintenance period of the IT equipment procured under the first round of the programme can be extended to 31 August 2026 or an earlier date provided that the equipment will be re-used in the extra-curricular activities held by the schools under the second round of the programme.
+And for the IT equipment procured under the second round of the programme, the corresponding maintenance period can only cover up to the last month of the second round of the programme.

-A21: For the funding applications which are already submitted by schools and under vetting, or those applications submitted on or before 30 June 2023, if the activities listed on the application form are commenced on or before 31 August 2023 and will be completed in the 2023/24 school year or earlier, those approved activities will continue to receive funding support under the first round of the programme.
+A: For the funding applications which are already submitted by schools and under vetting, or those applications submitted on or before 30 June 2023, if the activities listed on the application form are commenced on or before 31 August 2023 and will be completed in the 2023/24 school year or earlier, those approved activities will continue to receive funding support under the first round of the programme.

-A22: According to Clauses 96 and 97 of the Application Guidelines, any unspent balance (including interest, if any) shall be returned to OGCIO upon completion of the programme (i.e. 31 August 2023) or upon completion of all approved activities under the first round of the programme.
+A: According to Clauses 96 and 97 of the Application Guidelines, any unspent balance (including interest, if any) shall be returned to DPO upon completion of the programme (i.e. 31 August 2023) or upon completion of all approved activities under the first round of the programme.
 The return of unspent balance could be in form of netted off against the approved budget of new funding application or repayment if the school decides not to apply for funding of the programme.
 Before obtaining approval of funding application for the new round of the programme, the school is reminded not to use the unspent balance to purchase IT equipment/professional services for the extra-curricular activities proposed under the new round of the programme.

 Others

-A23: The Civil Aviation Department (CAD) has introduced a new Small Unmanned Aircraft Order (SUA Order) which is a new subsidiary legislation made under the Civil Aviation Ordinance (Cap.
+A: The Civil Aviation Department (CAD) has introduced a new Small Unmanned Aircraft Order (SUA Order) which is a new subsidiary legislation made under the Civil Aviation Ordinance (Cap.
 448) and has come into effect on 1 June 2022.
 This new order is to foster the innovative development and application of SUA or drones in Hong Kong in tandem with evolving technology while safeguarding aviation and public safety.
 Under the new regulatory regime, SUA operations will be regulated under a risk-based approach and classified according to the weight of the SUA and the operational risk level.
 SUA operations of different risk levels will be subject to the corresponding regulatory requirements.
 These requirements may include registration and labelling of SUA, registration of remote pilots, training and assessment, equipment, operating requirements and insurance.

 To facilitate sustainable development of SUA, flight operation for educational or research purposes is subject to the limited application of the new law.
 Requirements such as remote pilot registration, training and assessment, as well as equipment, insurance and most of operating requirements are not applicable.
 However, the SUA concerned must fulfill the registration and labelling requirements, and be operated wholly within the school premises of a specified school.
 For details, please refer to the Safety Requirements Document and SUA Advisory Circular AC-009, Guidelines for Small Unmanned Aircraft Operations within School Premises at https://www.cad.gov.hk/english/sua_new.html.